Child Abuse Prevention Education, Resources & Support

 S.E.E.K

-Safe Environment for Every Kid aims to strengthen families, support parents and parenting, and thereby promote children's health, development and safety — and help prevent child abuse and neglect.
+Safe Environment for Every Kid (SEEK) aims to strengthen families, support parents and parenting, and thereby promote children's health, development and safety — and help prevent child abuse and neglect.

 https://seekwellbeing.org